CS250-PU/ICS25-RectangleT/README.md

 4. Create and run GoogleTest

-    * From the terminal, type in the following command
-      ```
-      git clone https://github.com/google/googletest.git
-      ```

     * You will be asked to select a Kit.
 Select the Kit that starts with **Clang**.
 There should only be one.
 Further, this only needs to be done once.
+Once you select the Kit, you will see an attempt to build the unit tests which will fail because the GoogleTest test suite is not installed yet.
+Proceed to the next bullet point.

+    * From the **TERMINAL**, type in the following command
+      ```
+      git clone https://github.com/google/googletest.git
+      ```

     * In the lower left of the Explorer window you will see Codespaces: and the name of your running codespace which is two words.
 At the far right you will see a triangle pointing right.
-Click that icon.
+Click that icon which will run the unit tests in SampleClassTests.cpp which will unit test the factorial program in class SampleClass.

     * A GoogleTest should run that tests a function called factorial that is a member of a class called SampleClass.
 You should see the function factorial tested and passed in green text.